Skip to content

 • Colorful fabric layout encourages sniffing, searching, and slower feeding

-• Helpful for indoor boredom and redirecting restless energy into nose work
+• Helpful for indoor enrichment and redirecting restless energy

 AWOOF Pet Snuffle Mat for Dogs